RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-item

-### Article on the Internet
+### Journal article on the Internet

 ###### start-subtype-content

 #### In-text citations

-For in-text citations, cite as you would for a book.
-An example of paraphrasing:
+When paraphrasing or directly quoting an online journal article, cite as you would for a journal article with one or multiple authors.

-> Ogilvy explores the excessive preoccupation with enhancing human life: extending life to promote its longevity, and increasing human intelligence.
-(10)
+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-In the Reference List, include the same information as you would for a print journal.
-Note the punctuation used and where spaces are used or not used.
-In addition, note the following:
+Your reference list entry will be the same as a journal article with one or more authors, with these additional elements:

-- After the journal title, include the type of medium in square brackets, e.g. [Internet]
+- After the journal title, add the type of medium in square brackets: **[Internet]**

-- After the year and month of publication, include the date cited, e.g. [cited 2016 Nov 23] Note: The name of the month is abbreviated.
+- After year and month of publication, add the date you cited the article in square brackets: year, month (abbreviated to three letters), day: **[cited 2012 Aug 24]**

-- After the issue number of the article, give the page number range.
-However, if there is no pagination, give an indication of the length of the article in square brackets.
-This can be provided as print pages, screens or paragraphs e.g. [about 1 p.], [about 5 screens], [8 paragraphs]

-- Give the URL, prefacing it with "Available from: ...", e.g. Available from: http<nolink>://www.liebertonline.com/doi/pdfplus/10.1089/acm.2008.0348
+- After the page range, type Available from: followed by the URL where you accessed the online article: **Available from: URL**

+When a URL ends with a forward slash, end the citation with a full stop.

-- Note: When a reference ends with a URL, do not include a full stop at the end **unless it ends with a forward slash**.
+When a URL does not end with a forward slash, do **not** end the citation with a full stop.

-> 10. Ogilvy J. Human enhancement and the computational metaphor.
-J Evol Technol.
+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

+**Rule**

+> 15. Author family name Initials.
+Article title: article subtitle.
+Abbreviated Journal Title.
 [Internet].
-2011 Dec [cited 2018 Mar 9];22(1):[about 12 p.].
-Available from: https<nolink>://jetpress.org/v22/ogilvy.htm
+Year Mon [cited 2024 Jul 5];Volume number(Issue number):page range.
+Available from: URL

+**Example**

+> 15. Martin P, Tamblyn R, Benedetti A, Ahmed S, Tannenbaum C. Effect of a pharmacist-led educational intervention on inappropriate medication prescriptions in older adults: the D-PRESCRIBE randomized clinical trial.
+JAMA.
+[Internet].
+2018 Nov [cited 2024 Jul 5];320(18):1889–98.
+Available from: https://doi.org/10.1001/jama.2018.16131

 ###### end-subtype-content